What’s the Deal with Wire Services?

 Q: What is a “wire service”?

-You may have heard the term “news just crossing the wires” on TV or the radio.
+You may have heard the term “news just crossing the wires”, whether on TV or via social media alerts.
 From a public relations standpoint, companies can put out press releases on a service called a wire service.
 The wire service then distributes the press release to the world and it officially is “live”.

-Some notable wire service companies include PR Newswire, Business Wire, Marketwire and PRWeb.
+Some notable wire service companies include PR Newswire (owned by Cision), Business Wire, GlobeNewswire (owned by Notified) and PRWeb (also owned by Cision).
 There are quite a few others out there, but for the most part these four offer a good cross section.

 Q: What’s the difference between the wire service companies?